SChinchi/LogViewer/README.md

     - `exclude:term` or `exclude:(term|another|and with spaces)` filters events that contain any of the specified keywords.
     - `repeat:N` filters for events that are repeated at least N times in a row.
     - `range:start..end` filters for event indices.
 If either value is omitted, a default is used.
 Negative numbers count from the end of the list, e.g., `range:-5..` is the last 5 events.
+  - Right click to copy selected event to clipboard.
+Long messages can be copied as a file instead.
+Configurable.
 - A diagnostics tab that collects various issues that may highlight why a profile leads to errors.
   - **Missing Dependencies & Incompatibilities**: for mods failing to load due to dependency issues.
   - **Mods Crashing On Awake**: errors with `BepInEx.Bootstrap.Chainloader:Start()`.
 Incomplete mod loading may lead to issues for other mods.